AntonioND/libugba/docs/to-do.rst

 - ``graphics/mode4_framebuffer``: For some reason, the output of the GBA and the SDL2 port are different.
 This is likely to be a bug, as they are using the same rendering code.
+- Mosaic effect is broken, it doesn't work like on hardware.